apache/airflow/UPDATING.md

 The new `sync_parallelism` config option will control how many processes CeleryExecutor will use to fetch celery task state in parallel.
 Default value is max(1, number of cores - 1)

+### Rename of BashTaskRunner to StandardTaskRunner

+BashTaskRunner has been renamed to StandardTaskRunner.
+It is the default task runner so you might need to update your config.

+`task_runner = StandardTaskRunner`

 ## Airflow 1.10.2

 ### Modification to `ts_nodash` macro